 This article was last updated by on

-Generally, there are more than 500 bell-shaped flower species in the Northern Hemisphere.
+Generally, there are more than 500 bell shaped flower species in the Northern Hemisphere.
 Some popular flowers include Fox Gloves, Bluebells, Coral Bells, Lily of the Valley, and Bells of Ireland.

 Stick to the article and choose the best ones for your garden from this list.

-1. Bluebells (Hyacinthoides)
+1. Bluebells (Hyacinthoides species)

-But be careful not to overwater them.
+However, be careful not to overwater them.

-2. Bellflowers (Campanula)
+2. Bellflowers (Campanula species)

 Bellflowers have cup-shaped, tubular blooms that dangle down from the flowering stem of the plant.

-Since they grow in wide climatic zones, some alpine varieties are only 2 inches tall, making them excellent as garden blankets.
+Some alpine varieties are only 2 inches tall, making them excellent as garden blankets.

 Other Campanula plants can grow up to 2 meters in height, but their growth also depends on how much care they get.

-3. Foxgloves (Digitalis Purpurea)
+3. Foxgloves (Digitalis purpurea)

-Purpurea bear tubular flowers, while others have funnel-shaped ones.
 With broad, soft, bluntly toothed edges, and spear-shaped leaves, they complement perfectly with colorful blooms of the plant.

-4. Bells of Ireland (Moluccella Laevis)
+4. Bells of Ireland (Moluccella laevis)

-Bells of Ireland are also popularly known as shellflowers which people especially grow for their strange green blooms.
+Bells of Ireland are also popularly known as ‘shell flowers,’ which people especially grow for their strange green blooms.

-Since shellflowers are self-seed, they will return yearly if you let them remain in your garden.
+Since shell flowers are self-seed, they will return yearly if you let them remain in your garden.

 Moreover, they are ideal for USDA zones as low as 2.
 This makes them frost tolerant and a summer bloomer in these zones.